permaweb/ao/servers/cu/README.md

 ## System Requirements

-The `ao` Compute Unit Server is containerized stateless application, and can be deployed to any containerized environment using its `Dockerfile`.
-It will also need a CouchDB database, and some way to receive secrets injected from it's environment ie. some sort of Parameter Store.
-See [Environment Variables](#environment-variables).
+The `ao` Compute Unit Server is a stateless application, and can be deployed to any containerized environment using its `Dockerfile` or using `node` directly.
+If running with CouchDB, it will also need a CouchDB database.

+> Make sure you set the `WALLET` environment variable so that is available to
+> the CU runtime.

-It will need to accept ingress from the Internet over `HTTPS` in order to fulfill incoming requests, and egress to other `ao` Units over `HTTP` or `HTTPS`.
+It will need to accept ingress from the Internet over `HTTP(S)` in order to fulfill incoming requests, and egress to other `ao` Units over `HTTP(S)`.

-Finally, in order to support the [Heap Snapshot feature](#heap-snapshot), it will need some sort of file system mounted, whether it be persistent between deployments or ephemeral.
-This filesystem does not need to be large, and ephemeral storage typicaly of containerization environments would most likely suffice for most use-cases.
+It will also need some sort of file system available, whether it be persistent or ephemeral.

-The Server scales primarily on Memory, and so should auto-scale based on Memory-Usage %, if auto-scaling is desirable.

 So in summary, this `ao` Compute Unit system requirments are:

-- a Containerization Environment to run the application
+- a Containerization Environment or `node` to run the application
-- Memory scaling
 - a CouchDB Database
-- a small Filesystem
+- a Filesystem
-- an ability for secrets to be Injected into the Environment
 - an ability to accept Ingress from the Internet
 - an ability to Egress to other `ao` Units and to the Internet